rpm-software-management/dnf/doc/api_cli.rst

     Sequence of strings naming the command from the command line.
 Must be a class variable.
 The list has to contain at least one string, the first string in the list is considered the canonical name.
 A command name can be contain only letters and dashes providing the name doesn't start with a dash.

+  .. attribute:: base

+    The :class:`dnf.Base` instance to use with this command.

+  .. attribute:: cli

+    The :class:`dnf.cli.Cli` instance to use with this command.

   .. method:: configure(args)

     Perform any configuration on the command itself and on the CLI. `args` is a list of additional arguments to the command.
 Typically, the command implements this call to set up any :class:`demands <.DemandSheet>` it has on the way the :class:`.Sack` will be initialized.
 Default no-op implementation is provided.